The Free Starship

 [13] Williamson, H. & Wilson, M. (2023).
 “Status of ISS Water Management and Recovery.”
 Proceedings of the 53rd International Conference on Environmental Systems (ICES-2023).
 NASA NTRS.
 BPA milestone: ~98% total water recovery from urine brine.

-[23] National Academies (2011).
-Recapturing a Future for Space Exploration: Life and Physical Sciences Research for a New Era. https://nap.nationalacademies.org/catalog/13048
+[24] National Academies (2011).
+Recapturing a Future for Space Exploration: Life and Physical Sciences Research for a New Era.
+(Decadal survey framing of closed-loop life support research priorities.)

 Background references